centreon/centreon-engine/doc/user/configuration/basics/configuration_overview.rst

 Definition Files

-Object definition files are used to define hosts, services, hostgroups, contacts, contactgroups, commands, etc. This is where you define all the things you want monitor and how you want to monitor them.
+Object definition files are used to define hosts, services, commands, etc. This is where you define all the things you want monitor and how you want to monitor them.

 You can specify one or more object definition files by using the :ref:`cfg_file <main_cfg_opt_object_configuration_file>` and/or